jaost/tsoha-vuo/README.md

 # Vuo
 ## Share photostreams with a passphrase

+Vuo is made for sharing your photos & snippets to your selected audience.
+Users create a feed, share their secret url and anybody can upload their photos to the stream.
+Awesome place to share your event photos with all the guests to make sure all memories are kept safe :)

 ### Features
 - User login
 - Logged in users can create their stream with passphrase (eg. platform.com/feed/< passphrase >)